 If you’ve been paying attention to your email marketing analytics, you’ll agree with me that welcome emails have a particularly high open rate.

-Truly, the welcome email helps to create a good impression, build strong rapport with new leads and enhance your brand.
+The welcome email helps to create a good impression, build strong rapport with new leads, and enhance your brand.
 It’s the start of your email content marketing efforts.

 As an example, SavvyMom, a Canadian digital publisher, used a 5-step series of welcome emails to increase their new subscriber click-through rate by 450%.